pewi21/SaveGuard-Pro/SUPPORT.md

 If AutoSave format is set to **Overwrite**, SaveGuard saves in the document's original format.
 If you want a specific format, change it in settings.

-**Note:** Some formats are not compatible with auto-save:
+**Note:** Format compatibility has been improved in v1.0.3:
+- **BMP, AVIF, TARGA, EPS, JPEG 2000, JXL, RAW, DDS, KTX/KTX2, MPO, GIF, and other flatten-copy formats** now support multi-layer documents — SaveGuard auto-flattens during export without modifying your original layers
-- **WEBP, RAW, DDS, DCM/DC3/DIC, KTX/KTX2, MPO** cannot be saved automatically — Photoshop would open an interactive dialog for these formats
+- **WEBP** still cannot be saved automatically — Photoshop would open an interactive dialog for this format
-- **BMP, TGA, EPS, AVIF, JXL, PCX, and similar formats** do not support layers — SaveGuard will warn you and stop if the document has more than one layer; flatten the document manually first
-- **Multi-layer PNG or JPG documents** with Format set to **Overwrite** are handled automatically via Save As (with flattening) to the same folder — no format change is needed
-- **GIF files** with multiple layers cannot be overwritten unless the document is in Indexed Color mode — SaveGuard will warn you and stop
+- **Note:** RAW, DDS, KTX/KTX2, MPO can only be saved via flatten-copy, not as Overwrite format; they can be selected via the **Other** format option

-**Fix:** Change the AutoSave format to **PSD** or **PNG** in settings.
+**Fix:** Change the AutoSave format to **PSD**, **PNG**, or use **Other** to select a format that supports your document's layer count.

 ---